initgrep-com/initgrep.blog/_postCollection/javascript/design-patterns/modular-design-pattern.markdown

  })();

 ```
-We can import it my adding a `script` tag in our index html file or using any other module loading libraries.
-I will explain various ways of loading modules by the end of this tutorial.
+We can import it by adding a `script` tag in our index html file or using any other module loading libraries.
+I will explain the various ways of loading modules by the end of this tutorial.

-After importing the `calc.js` in our `financeApp`.Below is our demo `financeApp.js`.
-In our `financeApp.html`, we have add the `calc.js`.
+After importing the `calc.js` in our `financeApp`.
+Below is our demo `financeApp.js`.
+In our `financeApp.html`, we have added the `calc.js`.
 Once the Html is loaded, `calc.js` is also loaded and the IIFE is invoked.
-Thus, we will have the `Caclulator` object available at the load time including the public methods present in the `Calculator`.
+Thus, we will have the `Calculator` object available at the load time including the public methods present in the `Calculator`.

 ```html
   <script src ='calc.js' />